AMD expands low-power chip technology licensing deal

 AMD also plans to expand further into making chips for other markets, including industrial equipment and medical devices.

-At the event on Monday, executives repeatedly described AMD as unique in its ability to create chips using technology combining ARM and x86, the personal computer architecture it has historically used to compete against Intel Corp (INTC.O).
+At the event on Monday, executives repeatedly described AMD as unique in its ability to create chips using technology combining ARM and x86, the personal computer architecture it has historically used to compete against Intel Corp.

-AMD is also supplying processors for Microsoft Corp (MSFT.O) and Sony Corp's (6758.T) latest game consoles.
+AMD is also supplying processors for Microsoft Corp and Sony Corp's latest game consoles.

 Strong Playstation 4 sales helped AMD beat expectations in the March quarter but the company has yet to convince investors it can transform its business.
 Twenty-one analysts tracked by Thomson Reuters rate AMD's stock as neutral or negative, while just six recommend buying it.